Sable Elyse Smith

 2013

-Gaze Series #5: Transgressions, Artist Television Access, San Francisco, CA
+Gaze Series #5: Transgressions, Artist Television Access, San Francisco (screening)

-Contemporary Temporary Sound Works And Music, organized by Daniel Neuman, Eyebeam, New York, NY
+Contemporary Temporary Sound Works And Music, organized by Daniel Neuman, Eyebeam, New York

 2012

-Silencing The Self, 25 East Gallery, New York, NY
+Silencing The Self, 25 East Gallery, New York

 Selected Curatorial Projects